 We realized something.

 We weren’t trying to create a place people visit.
+We were trying to create a place people belong.

 At Ka-Hoon Campground – Plateau Hame de Colquhoun, we kept meeting incredible travelers, off-gridders, artists, musicians, and people looking for a quieter life.
 But the structure of a normal campground meant they had to leave just when friendships started forming.